 The largest and now the only animal park in Lanzarote (after Guinate Park closed down), Rancho Texas is situated close to the resort of Puerto del Carmen - so close that you can even walk there, depending on where you are staying.

-There's lots of animal to see in Rancho Texas and they have several shows during the day, so it can prove a great day out.
-This is a lovely place to visit with kids in Lanzarote, weather they are babies or older, since the park is so interesting that even adults love it.
+There are lots of animals to see in Rancho Texas and they have several shows during the day, so it can prove a great day out.
+This is a lovely place to visit with kids in Lanzarote, whether they are babies or older since the park is so interesting that even adults love it.

 The museum is located inside Castillo Santa Barbara, so even the location will be appealing to the little ones.